cornell-ece6745/ece6745-docs/docs/ece6745-tut07-asic-back-end.md

 placement algorithm tries to keep connected standard cells close together to minimize wiring.

-### 2.5.
-Routing

-The next step is to assign IO pin location for our block-level design.
-Since this is not a full chip with IOcells, or a hierarchical block, we don't really care exactly where all of the pins line up, so we'll let the tool assign the location for all of the pins.
+After placement, we can assign IO pin locations for our block-level design.
+Since this is not a full chip with IO pads, or a hierarchical block, we don't really care exactly where all of the pins line up, so we'll let the tool assign the location for all of the pins.

 ```
 innovus> assignIoPins -pin *
 ```

+### 2.6.
+Clock-Tree Synthesis

-The next step is to improve the quality of the clock tree routing.
-First, let's display just the clock tree so we can clearly see the impact of optimized clock tree routing.
+The next substep is clock-tree synthesis.
+First, let's display the preliminary clock tree created in the previous step so we can clearly see the impact of optimized clock tree routing.
 In the right panel click on _Net_ and then deselect the checkbox in the V column next to _Signal_, _Special Net_, _Power_, and _Ground_ so that only _Clock_ is selected.
 You should be able to see the clock snaking around the chip connecting the clock port of all of the registers.
 Now use the `ccopt_design` command to optimize the clock tree routing.

 ```
+innovus> create_ccopt_clock_tree_spec
+innovus> set_ccopt_property update_io_latency false
-innovus> ccopt_design
+innovus> ccopt_design -cts
 ```

+By default, Cadence Innovus can optimize the clock tree by adding a "clock source insertion latency".
+Essentially this means that Cadence Innovus might decide that the top-level chip should adjust the delay between the input pins and the clock.
+Unfortunately, this makes it more difficult for us to perform block-level back-annotated gate-level simulation so for now we will disable this optimization.

 If you watch closely you should see a significant difference in the clock tree routing before and after optimization.
 The following screen capture illustrates the optimized clock tree routing.

 ![](img/tut07-cadence-innovus-5.png)

 The routes are straighter, shorter, and well balanced.
 This will result in much lower clock skew.

-To avoid hold time violations (situations where the contamination delay is smaller than the hold time and new data arrives too quickly) we include the following commands:
+We should now use the `optDesign` command to try and fix both setup time violations (e.g., by choosing different standard cells to reduce the delay of the critical path) and hold time violations (e.g., by inserting buffers to increase the delay of certain fast paths).

 ```
+innovus> setDelayCalMode -SIAware false
-innovus> setOptMode -holdFixingCells {BUF_X1}
+innovus> setOptMode -holdFixingCells {BUF_X1 BUF_X1 BUF_X2 BUF_X4 BUF_X8 BUF_X16 BUF_X32}
-innovus> setOptMode -holdTargetSlack 0.013 -setupTargetSlack 0.044
-innovus> optDesign -postCTS -prefix postCTS_hold -hold
+innovus> optDesign -postCTS -setup -hold
 ```

-Here, we specified a list of buffer cells that innovus can use to add in delays to paths that violate the hold time constraint.
-We then tell innovus our hold and setup time constraints, in nanoseconds, these numbers were derived from the `.lib` file.
-Then, we actually fix any violating paths using the `optDesign` command.
+### 2.7.
+Routing

-The next step is to improve the quality of the signal routing.
+The next substep is routing.
+Although we already did a preliminary routing during the placement substep, we now want to optimize this signal routing.
 Display just the signals but not the power and ground routing by clicking on the checkbox in the V column next to _Signal_ in the left panel.
 Then use the `routeDesign` command to optimize the signal routing.
 We follow this with another iteration of `optDesign` to fix any violating paths that were created during `routeDesign`.

 ```
 innovus> routeDesign
-innovus> optDesign -postRoute -prefix postRoute_hold -hold
 ```

 If you watch closely you should see a significant difference in the